louisgt/codonviz/README.md

 # codonviz
-Genetic code network analysis and visualization
+Genetic code network analysis and visualization using visNetwork.